-All of the shares of Common Stock and Warrants offered by the Selling Securityholders pursuant to this prospectus will be sold by the Selling Securityholders for their respective accounts.
-We will not receive any of the proceeds from these sales.
-We will pay certain expenses associated with the registration of the securities as described in the "Plan of Distribution" section in this prospectus.
+All of the shares of our Common Stock offered by the Selling Securityholder pursuant to this prospectus will be sold by the Selling Securityholder for its own respective account.
+We will not receive any of the direct proceeds from these sales.
+However, we expect to receive proceeds under the SEPA from sales of Common Stock that we may elect to make to the Selling Securityholder pursuant to the SEPA, if any, from time to time in our discretion.
+See the section of this prospectus titled "Plan of Distribution" elsewhere in this prospectus for more information.